mraufc/algorithms/README.md

-Some random algorithm implementations and their tests in Go language.
+Some random algorithm & data structure implementations and their tests in Go language.